+Information

+Company policy does not contain quantitative targets on labor and human rights issues.

+Guidance

-No quantitative target on labor and human rights issues Information Company policy does not contain quantitative targets on labor and human rights issues.
-Guidance Quantitative objectives or targets on labor and human rights issues are considered as fundamental elements of comprehensive policy mechanism.
+Quantitative objectives or targets on labor and human rights issues are considered as fundamental elements of comprehensive policy mechanism.
 They provide a monitoring framework that helps establish whether policy objectives are being met, and highlight the progress towards set goals.
 Some examples of specific targets on this topic include quantitative objectives on health & safety indicators (i.e. accident frequency and accident severity rates), quantitative objectives on percentage of employees trained on discrimination and quantitative objectives on number of employees covered by social benefits.
 As policy elements, targets can be expressed in absolute or relative terms and must have a valid future deadline (i.e. by 2020 we commit to train 100% of employees on discrimination).
 Download the How-to Guide on this topic here (in English).

+Actions

+Declares actions on diversity, equity & inclusion, but no supporting documentation available

+Information

+The company declares having measures on discrimination and/or harassment issues in place but there is no evidence within the supporting documentation provided by the company.

+Guidance

-Actions Medium No information regarding certification of a labor and human rights management system No information on measures regarding structured social dialogue (e.g. collective agreements) Information No company declaration and no evidence within the supporting documentation on actions implemented on structured social dialogue.
-Guidance Some examples of actions on this topic include collective bargaining agreements on specific labor practices issues, implementation of a European Works Council and election of employee representatives.
-Low Declares measures on diversity, discrimination, and harassment, but no supporting documentation available Information The company declares having measures on discrimination and/or harassment issues in place but there is no evidence within the supporting documentation provided by the company.
-Guidance Discrimination refers to the different treatment given to people in hiring, remuneration, training, promotion, and termination which is based on race, national origin, religion, disability, gender, sexual orientation, union membership, political affiliation or age (source: ISO 26000).
+Discrimination refers to the different treatment given to people in hiring, remuneration, training, promotion, and termination which is based on race, national origin, religion, disability, gender, sexual orientation, union membership, political affiliation or age (source: ISO 26000).
 Harassment (as per the US Equal Employment Opportunity Commission) refers to the unwelcome conduct based on the same criteria mentioned above.
 Offensive conduct may include, but is not limited to, offensive jokes, slurs, physical assaults or threats, intimidation, insults, and interference with work performance.
 Examples of measures might include the presence of complaint and reporting mechanisms, actions implemented for the integration of disabled people in the company, actions to promote gender and racial equality in the workplace, and awareness training on these issues.
 Download the How-to Guide on this topic here.

-Results Hiał Reporting available on labor and human rights issues, but some material topics are not covered Information Guidance There is some evidence of formal reporting on labor practices or human rights issues in the supporting documentation.
-It may include key performance indicators (KPIs), or statistical figures.
-However reporting elements may be limited in terms of quality or quantity, may not cover the main issues, or reporting is not regularly updated.
-Based on the information provided for the assessment, reporting does not cover a major portion of relevant issues.
-To improve the quality of reporting, KPIs could include injury rates, number of employees covered by social benefits, number of employees trained on discrimination, or the % of employees covered by collective bargaining agreements just to name a few.
-For more information on examples of specific labor and human rights related KPIs, please refer to the Global Reporting Initiative.
-Download the How-to Guide on this topic here (in English).
-Declares reporting on accident frequency rate, but no supporting documentation available
+Results

+High

-Declares reporting on accident severity rate, but no supporting documentation available Declares reporting on percentage of women in top executive positions, but no supporting documentation available 8.
+Insufficient reporting on labor and human rights issues Low Declares reporting on accident frequency rate, but no supporting documentation available Low Declares reporting on accident severity rate, but no supporting documentation available Low Declares reporting on workplace diversity but no supporting documentation 8.
 ETHICS This theme focuses primarily on corruption and bribery issues, and also takes into account anticompetitive practices and responsible information management.
 Ethics Score Breakdown